appseconnect/docs/_posts/ProcessFlow Management/2020-08-05-manage-actions-actionfilters-errorfilters.md

 - Operator: It represents the operator between the two operands.
 The operator is not mandatory.
 For instance, in case of REST based APIs, the Operator does not generally makes sense, as the filter goes into the query string which contains only a combination of key-value pair.
 - Value: You need to provide the value to the filter.
 This represents the data.
 For example, if you want to filter out the customers greater than a particular date, you can specify the date in the value field.

-Click on the SAVE icon beside the filter to save the current sibling.
+Click on the SAVE icon below the window to save the entire filter.

 ![actionfilter5](\staticfiles\processflow\media\action_filter5.PNG)

-7) You can add as many filters as you want by clicking on the **APPEND** button.
+7) You can add as many filters as you want by clicking on the **Add Child Clause** button.
 An optional conjunction is needed for some integrations which you can provide to join two queries.
 To add a conjuction on a level below, click on the (+) button beside the parent sibling.

 8) You can also save the filter as a template by clicking on **SAVE AS TEMPLATE** for reusing it on a different processflow.
 For more details on TEMPLATE, [Click Here](/processflow/manage-actions-actionfilters-errorfilters/#saving-a-template-filter).

-**Note:** You need to save the elder sibling before applying conjuction on same level or below level.

 ## Adding Retry Filters
 The retry filter allows the integration to rerun an erronous data to fix it.
 The Retry filter allows the user to create a filter that downloads an item based on a perticular id.